 The salad itself starts with salad greens, strawberries, melon and watermelon.

 The fruit is spooned onto mixed greens and then topped with crumbled gorgonzola.
 I like to use the real creamy kind of gorgonzola that you buy in the package and crumble yourself, but you can always use the already-crumbled sort if you prefer.
 If you’re not a big fan of gorgonzola, leave it out or sub with feta cheese.
 The watermelon vinaigrette is drizzled on top.

 What do you think?
 Will your kids eat this?
 Or more importantly, will you eat this?
-Our family thought it was quite refreshing and delicious in the midst of the hot days of summer.
-The gorgonzola was a nice touch- a welcomed tangy flavor to pair with the sweetness of the fruit.
-And it sure is an affordable salad if your end-of-summer fruit is as cheap as it is where I live right now.
+My family finds this salad refreshing and delicious in the midst of the hot days of summer.
+The gorgonzola is a nice touch- a welcomed tangy flavor to pair with the sweetness of the fruit.
+And it sure is an affordable salad if your summer fruit is as cheap as it is where I live right now.